-Cool weather (< 15 °C) curbs formation of ammonia in the soil and subsequent volatilisation losses from urea.
+Cool-weather (< 15 °C) curbs the formation of ammonia in the soil and subsequent volatilisation losses from urea.
 However, low temperatures often observed in early spring slow down the nitrification process.
 More ammonia thus remains in the soil, again increasing potential volatilisation losses.

 Alkaline soils (high pH) result in higher volatilisation losses.
 Urea and UAN therefore shall not be spread on such soils.